-The article below will help you to research a soldier who served in the First World War by using contemporary newspaper reports.
-Contemporary newspapers are one of the most underused resources when it comes to researching First World War soldiers despite the fact that they can contain vital information.
+This article will help you to research a soldier who served in the First World War by using contemporary newspapers which often contain vital information that cannot be found elsewhere.
 I have also written other guides to help you research soldiers who served during the war:

 Example of a Successful First World War Newspaper Search

 Below is an example of a newspaper report I found for a client researching a relative who was killed in the First World War.
-Not only does the account provide extensive information on how Maxwell Frank, a lance-corporal in the 10th Battalion, West Yorkshire Regiment, was killed and buried, there was the additional bonus of a photograph.
+Not only does the account provide extensive information as to how Maxwell Frank, a Lance-Corporal in the 10th Battalion, West Yorkshire Regiment, was killed and buried, but there was also the added bonus of a photograph.

 Harrogate Herald and List of Visitors, Wednesday, October 4, 1916

 Lance-Corporal M.Frank, son of Mr and Mrs K.Frank, 15 Duchy Grove, Harrogate, who was killed in France on September 15th, was 20 years of age and joined the army in March 1914.
 He sailed for the Dardanelles on the 15th September, 1914.
 He was afterwards in Egypt.
 He went to France in May.
 Previous to enlisting he worked with his father, who is also serving in France, and his only brother is in training at Lowestoft.
 Mrs Frank has received the following letters:

 Dear Mrs Frank,